Ed Ratleff

-William Edward "Easy Ed" Ratleff (born March 29, 1950) is an American retired basketball player.
-He attended Columbus East High School where he led his high school basketball team to the Ohio State Championship in 1968 and was joined by Dwight "Bo" Lamar to claim the 1969 Ohio High School title.
-In college, Ratleff was a two-time first-team All-American at Long Beach State.
-He was chosen for the 1972 U.S. Men's Olympic Basketball Team and participated in the Munich Games.
-He was selected with the sixth pick of the NBA Draft and played five NBA seasons.
+William Edward "Easy Ed" Ratleff (born March 29, 1950) is an American former professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
+He attended East High School (Columbus, Ohio) where he led his high school basketball team to the Ohio State Championship in 1968 and was joined by Bo Lamar to claim the 1969 Ohio High School title.
+Ratleff played college basketball for the Long Beach State 49ers, earning consensus first-team All-American honors twice.
+He was chosen for the 1972 U.S. Olympic team and participated in the Munich Games.
+He was selected with the sixth overall pick of the 1973 NBA draft and played five NBA seasons.

 High school

-Ratleff attended Columbus East High School in Columbus, Ohio, leading his team to the AAA (big school) state championship in 1967-1968 with a 25-0 record.
+Ratleff attended Columbus East High School in Columbus, Ohio, leading his team to the AAA (big school) state championship in 1967–1968 with a 25–0 record.
 The ’68-69 Tigers were also undefeated state champions.
 Overall in three seasons he led the Tigers to three state championship games, two state championships and a 70-1 record.

 College career and Olympics

 A 6'6" guard/forward, he played college basketball at California State University, Long Beach under coach Jerry Tarkanian.
 He still holds the school's career record for scoring average (21.4).
 He was twice named first-team AP All-American by the AP, in 1971–72 and 1972–73.

 Ratleff played for the United States national basketball team at the 1972 Summer Olympics, where the United States lost a controversial gold medal game to the Soviet Union.
-Ratleff and his teammates refused to accept silver medals.
+Ratleff and his teammates refused to accept silver medals in protest at the refereeing controversy.
 Throughout the Olympic tournament, Ratleff averaged 6.4 points per game.